MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/overview.md

 # Dev Proxy

-Simulate real world behaviors of Microsoft Graph and other APIs.
+Simulate real world behaviors of cloud APIs, such as Microsoft Graph, SharePoint or your custom APIs.

-Dev Proxy is a command line tool that aims to provide a better way to test applications.
+Dev Proxy is a command line tool that helps you simulate behaviors and errors of cloud APIs.
+With Dev Proxy, you'll build resilient apps that gracefully handle errors and rate limits.
+Dev Proxy is free and open source.

-Use the proxy to:
+Use Dev Proxy to:

-- Simulate errors.
-- Mock responses.
+- simulate throttling and rate limiting on any API
-- Simulate throttling.
+- simulate errors
+- mock API responses
+- get contextual guidance about API usage
+- explore API requests and responses

+Dev Proxy works with any type of app, technology stack and programming language.

 Identify and fix issues in your code early, before they reach production.